1875 Liechtenstein general election

-General elections were held in Liechtenstein in April and May 1875.
+General elections were held in Liechtenstein on 8 May 1875.
 Six of the seats in the Landtag were indirectly elected by electors selected by voters.

 Electors

 Electors were selected through elections that were held between 26 and 30 April.
 Each municipality had two electors for every 100 inhabitants.

 Results

 The electors met on 8 May in Vaduz to elect six Landtag members and five substitute members.
 The Landtag members and their substitutes were elected in three ballots.
 Of the 160 electors, 156 participated in the voting.